Online Music Lessons

 • First graders may choose the violin, recorder or piano/keyboard.

 • Second graders may choose violin, recorder, ukulele, piano/keyboard, flute, clarinet, or trumpet.

 • Third through eighth graders may choose violin, cello, flute, clarinet, alto sax, trumpet, ukulele, or piano/keyboard.

 Lesson Days and Times

 Thirty to forty minute small group classes are offered seven days a week.
-Please use the COMMENT BOX on the registration form to indicate the best day of the week for your child’s lesson and we will do our best to accommodate your request.
+Please email us with your day/time preferences and we will do our best to accommodate your request.

 CLASS SIZE LIMITED and PRIORITY GOES TO THE EARLIEST REGISTRATIONS.
 PLEASE REGISTER ASAP.